 Our athletes are taught about skills development in terms of where and when they can be utilized in a game.
 Many of the drills and exercises run on our ice are often organized in a specific game scenario to better help our athletes understand the significance of that skill development.
 We also utilize different game reps (often smaller area than a full-ice game) to offer a better opportunity to utilize the skating and/or skill development being taught.
 Within this brand of development, it is vital that our players are also continually educated in game awareness.

-Skating and skill development on its own does not comprise an athlete’s entire experience at MAP Hockey.
+Skating and skill development on its own does not comprise an athlete’s entire experience at MAP South Hockey.
 Our athletes are given regular opportunities to better comprehend the use of their physical tools in game scenarios.
 Our Staff organizes different game setups to provide a specific setting for players to grow.

 The regular communication between our staff and athletes is a valuable tool to make our game reps, whether full-ice or small-area, that much more educational.
 Our instructors provide direction and feedback on a daily basis, both to the team and individuals.
 It is important for us to keep the lines of communication open and healthy so our athletes are encouraged and comfortable to ask questions and seek feedback about their game performance.